Difference Between Kibana vs Splunk

 Let us discuss some key differences between Kibana vs Splunk in the following points:

 1. Splunk is one of the first data visualizations Softwares that was developed.
 It is well established and maintained.
 Kibana is an upcoming tool that is relatively new to the market.
-Splunk has well-established customer support for issues that might be faced on the run, whereas Kibana also has customer support set up but since its new, it is not quite proficient yet.
+Splunk has well-established customer support for issues that might be faced on the run, whereas Kibana also has customer support set up, but it is not quite proficient since its new.
 We can predict that as the community grows bigger, support also gets better.

-3. Splunk provides SaaS interface (Software as a service) which analyzes machine data very efficiently.
-Splunk belongs to the Log management/analysis category whereas Kibana can be classified into the monitoring tools category.
+3. Splunk provides a SaaS interface (Software as a service) that analyzes machine data very efficiently.
+Splunk belongs to the Log management/analysis category, whereas Kibana can be classified into the monitoring tools category.

-5. Kibana is completely an open source.
-Splunk is a licensed software (SaaS) and its services are charged.
+5. Kibana is completely open-source.
+Splunk is a licensed software (SaaS), and its services are charged.
 Splunk has three versions.

-- Splunk Enterprise: As the name suggests, is used by large organizations and enterprises.
+- Splunk Enterprise: As the name suggests, it is used by large organizations and enterprises.

 - Splunk Lite: This is a free trial with limited features for users to get a feel of what it can do.